-Dataset Station series Dataset id Period Parameter Tasiilaq Angmagssalik 4360 1894-1956 Atmospheric pressure (MSL) 1894-2014 Tasiilaq 1958-2005 Atmospheric pressure (MSL) Tasiilaq 2005-2014 Atmospheric pressure (MSL)
+Dataset Station series Dataset id Period Parameter Tasiilaq Angmagssalik 4360 1894-1956 Atmospheric pressure (MSL) 1894-2015 Tasiilaq 1958-2005 Atmospheric pressure (MSL) Tasiilaq 2005-2015 Atmospheric pressure (MSL)

-^{}Blended data sets, see details in Appendix 2.2.
+^{}Blended data set is a part of this observational section, see details in Appendix 2.2.

-Important note: During the WASA project the atmospheric pressure datasets 1894-1995 has been homogenised.
+Important note: During the WASA project the atmospheric pressure dataset 1894-1995 has been homogenised.
 Since then the updated series presented in this report have been tested and corrected carefully, mainly based on visual tests.